 The TESTM, SE, and SM terminals are used to set up various manufacturing test conditions.
-For normal operation, the TESTM terminal should be connected to $V{DD}$ through a 1-k $\Omega$ resistor, SE should be tied to ground through a 1-k $\Omega$ resistor, and SM should be connected directly to ground.
+For normal operation, the TESTM terminal should be connected to V{DD} through a 1-k Ω resistor, SE should be tied to ground through a 1-k Ω resistor, and SM should be connected directly to ground.

-Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet, and are tied high through a 1-k $\Omega$ resistor or hardwired low as a function of the equipment design.
+Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet, and are tied high through a 1-k Ω resistor or hardwired low as a function of the equipment design.
 The PC0-PC2 terminals are used to indicate the default power-class status for the node (the need for power from the cable or the ability to supply power to the cable).
 See Table 9 for power-class encoding.
-The C/LKON terminal is used as an input to indicate that the node is a contender for either isochronous resource manager (IRM) or for bus manager (BM).
+The C/LKON terminal is used as an input to indicate that the node is a contender for either isochronous resource manager (IRM) or bus manager (BM).

-The TSB41AB1 supports suspend/resume as defined in the IEEE 1394a-2000 specification.
-The suspend mechanism allows pairs of directly connected ports to be placed into a low-power state (suspended state) while maintaining a port-to-port connection between bus segments.
+The TSB41AB2 supports suspend/resume as defined in IEEE 1394a-2000 specification.
+The suspend mechanism allows pairs of directly-connected ports to be placed into a low-power state (suspended state) while maintaining a port-to-port connection between bus segments.
 While in the suspended state, a port is unable to transmit or receive data transaction packets.
 However, a port in the suspended state is capable of detecting connection status changes and detecting incoming TPBIAS.
-When the port of the TSB41AB1 is suspended, all circuits except the band gap reference generator and bias detection circuit is powered down, resulting in significant power savings.
+When ports of the TSB41AB2 are suspended, all circuits except the band gap reference generator and bias detection circuits are powered down, resulting in significant power savings.
 For additional details of suspend/resume operation see IEEE 1394a-2000.
 The use of suspend/resume is recommended for new designs.